The Fluance RT80 has plenty to recommend it, with its even-handedness and its perfectly capable integrated phono stage high on the list of positives.

 It’s a lack of overall dynamism that does most to undermine the RT80’s presentation, though.
 While it has no problems extracting detail, low-level harmonic variances of John Coltrane are glossed over somewhat, and the RT80 lacks the out-and-out wallop to put the sort of distance between ‘quite quiet’ and ‘extremely loud’ that the Kendrick Lamar recording demands.
 Everything happens at a consistent level, whether that was the artist’s intention or not.

 The Fluance RT80 has plenty to recommend it, with its even-handedness and its perfectly capable integrated phono stage high on the list of positives.
-But, as was noted at the top of this review, it’s by no means short of competition – even if like-for-like comparisons are rather thin on the ground.
+Having that onboard phono stage will limit the need to purchase an external one to boost the signal from the turntable.

 The closest is probably Sony’s PS-LX310BT.
 It’s only a little more expensive, has an integrated phono stage and wireless Bluetooth connectivity and sounds inoffensive in the best sort of way.
 No, it can’t match the Fluance’s rhythmic certainty and it’s fitted with an altogether more prosaic cartridge – but if it’s convenience you’re after, the Sony’s got it in spades.